nonlinear-labs-dev/Audiophile2NonLinux/README.md

   * with lsblk, retieve the device file of the stick, e.g. /dev/sdb
   * call ./createUSBStick /path/to/NonLinux.iso /dev/sdX
   * attach that stick to the NUC and boot
+  * tweak BIOS to allow Boot from USB first instead of UEFI Shell.
+Otherwise the USB has to manually be chosen via UEFI Shell or in BIOS by choosing the bootable device [F10 on Intel in our case]

 ## How to build our binaries on a NonLinux installation
 ```console